Posterior Concentration for Gaussian Process Priors under Rescaled and Hierarchical Mat\'ern and Confluent Hypergeometric Covariance Functions: Discussion

 \section{Discussion}

 This paper studies posterior concentration properties of nonparametric normal regression with fixed design.
 For $\eta$-regular true functions, we find that by rescaling the parameters in Mat\'ern and CH classes, we can obtain optimal minimax posterior contraction rate.
-We also obtain the optimal minimax posterior contraction rate for hierarchical Mat\'ern, CH process priors without a knowledge of the true regularity, resulting in a practically useful procedure.
+We also obtain the optimal minimax posterior contraction rate for hierarchical Mat\'ern and CH process priors without a knowledge of the true regularity, resulting in a practically useful procedure.
 Although we demonstrate the optimal minimax rates, there are still areas of further investigations.

 First of all, we obtain the optimal minimax posterior contraction rate by rescaling.
 However, the choice of the rescaling parameter depends on the smoothness of the function of interest ($\eta$ in our case), which is always unknown in practice.
 We handle this problem by assigning a hyperprior on rescaling parameter.
 It is also possible to choose the lengthscale in a data-dependent manner. \cite{szabo2013empirical} apply an empirical Bayes method and obtain the rescaling parameter by maximizing the marginal likelihood.
 Similar ideas are discussed in \cite{knapik2016bayes} and \citet{rousseau2017asymptotic}.
-The posterior contraction rate for nonparametric regression model with stationary Gaussian process priors remains to be explored under a lengthscale parameter set by maximizing the marginal likelihood in an empirical Bayes procedure.
+The posterior contraction rate for nonparametric regression model with stationary Gaussian process priors remains to be explored under a lengthscale parameter set by maximizing the marginal likelihood in an empirical Bayes procedure. { \cite{castillo2024deep} generalize the approach of \cite{van2009adaptive} and introduce deep horseshoe Gaussian process as prior, showing this prior leads to near minimax-optimal contraction rates for their compositional function classes.
+Following our approach, one may also study how rescaled and hierarchical Mat\'ern or CH process priors perform on these function classes.}

 Our theoretical results only deal with fixed design over compact domains.
 Following the results of metric entropy for function spaces on unbounded domains as in \cite{nickl2007bracketing}, a study of posterior contraction over unbounded domains is an interesting avenue for future work.